Factors

 - Your animals

 The more water you need, the deeper the well should be.
 Otherwise, you might run out of water prematurely every day or on days of heavy usage.
 Get an estimate of your water needs, and your driller will calculate the appropriate water depth.
+Government Regulations The government has a say on how deep your well can be.
+Most of the regulations specify the casing depth.
+Adequate well casing helps to:

 - Maintain the structural integrity of the well